© George H. Coughlin II 2002 All Rights Reserved Return to Home Page

 will furnish a detailed explanation of Tables 26

 Serious students need to go far beyond the limited areas addressed by the author.
 The final regulations provide a detailed map of the terrain that must be traversed.
-An excellent interpretation of the minute details on that map is available in the 6th edition 2006 of Life and Death Planning For Retirement Benefits by Natalie B. Choate, Esq.
+An excellent interpretation of the minute details on that map is available in the 7th edition 2011 of Life and Death Planning For Retirement Benefits by Natalie B. Choate, Esq.
 Ms. Choate has a tremendous depth of knowledge in this subject.
 Her telephone number in Boston is (617) 951-8817.
 Her web site is www.ataxplan.com.
-That site offers an eight-page summary of the final regulations and an online system by which readers can obtain printed updates of various chapters in her book.
+That site lists a number of valuable resources and provides updates to Ms. Choate's book.
 Another grand master of this subject is Noel C. Ice, Esq. in Fort Worth, Texas.
 His office telephone number is (817) 877-2885.
 His web site at www.trustsandestates.net is full of authoritative commentary on this and other subjects.
 Both Ms. Choate and Mr. Ice provide forms and sample language to assist members of the legal profession.

 following planning pointers illustrate various required distribution